darkblueofmagic/anime-high-school-rpg-portrait-preset/README.md

 # 🤖 Discord Channels (on [AI Dungeon Discord](https://discord.gg/MXNqpSbuZT))

-Still couldn't figure it out or want to help others?
+Still couldn't figure it out or want to help out?
 Join the [🏫 Anime High School RPG Discord thread](https://discord.com/channels/903327676884979802/1514685681119789166) for live chat and technical help.

 More information about Dungeon Extension v2 itself can be found on Claudia's [Dungeon Extension v2 Discord thread](https://discord.com/channels/903327676884979802/1417245468542636062) instead.